MateuszKrogul/Recruitment__twitter-sentiment-analysis/README.md

 The repository was created for recruitment purposes.
 This project was created in purpose of passing the university course.
 The motivation was also to practise Python.
+Project was performed in december 2016.

 # Project description
 ## General outline of the project